 Article 5.4 of ISO LGIA requires PSS for all generators except Induction type wind plants.
-This Article will be modified such that the PSS requirement exception is provided to all asynchronous generators, including Induction type wind plants and asynchronous solar plants.
+This Article will be modified such that the PSS requirement exception extends to all asynchronous generators, including Induction type wind plants and asynchronous solar plants.

 4. Future Analysis

 Several other topics need to be closely reviewed for reliable renewable integration.
-While the ISO is not adding any Interconnection Requirements on these topics for this phase of the initiative, but the ISO will be reviewing any adverse reliability impacts from these topics in future phases of this initiative to determine if any new Interconnection requirements need to be developed:
+The ISO is not adding any Interconnection Requirements on these topics for this phase of the initiative, but the ISO will be reviewing any adverse reliability impacts in future phases of this initiative to determine if any new Interconnection requirements need to be developed:

-4.1 Inertial Response
+4.1 Inertial response

 Large interconnected systems generally have large aggregate inertia, which helps in automatic arresting of frequency decay following the loss of generation resources.
 The lower the system inertia, the faster the frequency will change and the larger the frequency deviation will be if a variation in load or generation occurs.
 As the share of variable energy generators increases in the system, the effective inertia of the system is expected to decrease considering the existing technologies.
 Conventional synchronous generators inherently add inertia to the system, but it is not typically the case with many renewable technology generators.
-The ISO will analyze the impact of reduction in system inertia due to large scale variable energy generation displacing conventional synchronous machines.
+The ISO may need to undertake an analysis of the impact of reduction in system inertia due to large scale variable energy generation displacing conventional synchronous machines.
 Pending the outcome of this analysis, there may be a need to develop new system operating limits, so that the MW amount of non inertia-responsive generation can be reduced to maintain reliability for certain operating conditions.
-Controls providing inertial response for some types of VER plants and energy storage technologies may provide a substitute for the automatic injection of energy provide today by system inertia.
-ISO’s analysis will consider the capability of these technologies as potential mitigation for these operating limits.
+Controls providing inertial response for some types of VERs and energy storage technologies may provide a substitute for the automatic injection of energy provide today by system inertia.
+The ISO will consider the capability of these technologies as potential mitigation for these operating limits.

 4.2 AGC participation